 About Riviera Maya

 The crystal clear waters of Mexico’s Caribbean coast are a paradise that was once home to the Mayans and their rich culture.
 The Riviera Maya is located to the northeast of the Yucatan Peninsula, in the northernmost reaches of the Caribbean Sea.
-It’s home to 200 coral species and around 500 fish species, including many divers ‘most wanted’ species like nurse sharks, reef sharks, bull sharks, hammerheads, whale sharks, manta rays, eagle rays and several species of turtles.
+It’s home to 200 coral species and around 500 fish species.
+It includes many divers ‘most wanted’ species like nurse sharks, reef sharks, bull sharks, hammerheads, whale sharks, manta rays, eagle rays and several species of turtles.

 The Riviera Maya is located northeast of the Yucatan Peninsula in the northernmost reaches of the Caribbean Sea.